Night of the Demons 3: Cast

+Production

+In a December 2002 interview, writer Kevin Tenney, who also directed the first film, said that the script for the film was the best out of the three, but due to bad decisions made on set, many of the screenplay's best scenes ended up on the editing room floor, in an attempt to fix things that had gone awry during production.

 Reception

 Critical reception for Night of the Demons 3 was mostly negative, with JoBlo.com stating the film was "too routine, uninspired, badly shot and cheap to deliver as a satisfying Night of the Demons sequel".
 Deseret News also panned the film, writing it was "another sequel to a horror movie no one liked the first time around".